BEFORE YOU GO

 Below is a video that I captured from our Music Under the Bridges experience.
 If you want to book YOUR kayaking or sailing experience (which I highly recommend)- CLICK HERE

-If you enjoy doing something completely unique when exploring new cities- you should book this silver ring making class!
+If you enjoy doing something completely unique when exploring new cities- you should book this silver ring forging class.
 It was such a gratifying experience to be able to walk away with a beautiful ring that I handmade myself.
-Not to brag, but I was so proud of how my ring turned out and it definitely was the best souvenir of the whole trip.
+I was so proud of how my ring turned out and it definitely was the best souvenir of the whole trip.

-What surprised me the most about this experience was that it wasn’t just tourists taking the class but there were also locals joining in as well.
-It’s a great activity for couples, singles and even groups of friends.
+What surprised me the most about this experience was that it wasn’t just tourists taking the class.
+There were also Dublin locals joining in as well.
+It’s a great activity for all ages, families, couples, singles and friends.

-The hosts/experts of this experience were also extremely fun, patient, helpful and knowledgeable about the ring forging process.
+The hosts of this experience were also extremely fun, patient, helpful and knowledgeable about the ring forging process.
 They made it super easy for ring making novices like myself.

 If you want to book this one-of-a-kind experience- CLICK HERE.